The Jim Thompson House

 Since his disappearance in 1967 little has changed in his home, known as the city’s ‘most celebrated social centre’.
 Today it has become a key stop for visitors to Thailand.
 The house consists of no less than six Thai-style teak structures which were bought from several owners around Thailand and brought to their present location in the 1950’s and 60’s.
 Thompson was a great collector of South-east Asian art, and the house was originally built to showcase his great art collection.
 The collection consists of Buddhist and secular art which he brought back from trips to Burma, Cambodia and Laos, as well as local artworks.
 The drawing room, which is the oldest part of the main house, is an early 19th-century house from the silk weaving village of Ban Krua across the Klong (canal).
 The kitchen is the next oldest part of the house and was also brought from the weaving village.
 It dates back to the middle 19th century and was reconstructed from part of an old palace 50 years before.
 The remaining structures of the house were mainly collected upriver from Bangkok from the province of Ayutthaya, carefully dismantled and loaded on barges to transport them to their current location.

 The central location of the house makes it easily accessible by car, taxi, tuk-tuk or Sky Train.
+The Jim Thompson House entrance fee is 150 baht, for students (under 22 years) it is 100 baht.
 This fascinating museum with its traditionally styled architecture opens between 9am and 6pm daily and is a destination not to be missed when visiting this beautiful and enchanting part of the Thai capital city.